Skip to Content

 Calvert Global Water Fund has a number of positive attributes that may appeal to sustainability-focused investors.

-Calvert Global Water Fund has a sustainability or ESG-focused mandate.
-Funds with an ESG-focused mandate are more likely to align with the expectations of an investor who cares about sustainability issues.
-Currently, the fund has 7.7% involvement in fossil fuels, which compares favorably with 29.0% for its average category peer.
+Based on its latest prospectus, sustainability or ESG factors are a focus in the investment process of Calvert Global Water Fund.
+Funds with ESG-focused mandates are more likely to deliver positive sustainability outcomes.
+Currently, the fund has 7.1% involvement in fossil fuels, which compares favorably with 29.5% for its average category peer.
 Companies are considered involved in fossil fuels if they derive some revenue from thermal coal, oil, and gas.
-Calvert Global Water Fund shows 13.5% involvement in carbon solutions.
-This percentage surpasses the 4.3% average involvement of its peers in the Natural Resources category.
+Its 13.2% involvement in carbon solutions is higher than the 4.6% average involvement of its peers in the Natural Resources category.
 Carbon solutions include products and services related to renewable energy, energy efficiency, green buildings, green transportation, and so on.
 The fund aims to avoid, or limit exposure to, companies in violation with international norms, such as the UN Global Compact or the Universal Declaration of Human Rights.

 No companies held by Calvert Global Water Fund are recognized as being involved in controversies at a high or severe level.
 From bribery and corruption to workplace discrimination and environmental incidents, controversies are incidents that have a negative impact on stakeholders or the environment, which create some degree of financial risk for the company.
 Severe and high controversies can have significant financial repercussions, ranging from legal penalties to consumer boycotts.
 In addition, they can damage the reputation of both companies themselves and their shareholders.

 By prospectus, the fund aims to avoid, or limit its exposure to, companies associated with controversial weapons, tobacco, and and small arms.
-Yet this goal is far from achieved, as the fund exhibits 1.01% exposure to small arms.
-This compares with 0.73% for its average peer in the Equity Miscellaneous category.
+Yet this goal is far from achieved, as the fund exhibits 1.09% exposure to small arms.
+This compares with 0.71% for its average peer in the Equity Miscellaneous category.

 Calvert Global Water Fund has a 12-month asset-weighted Carbon Risk Score of 10.1.
 This is situated at the lower end of the medium carbon risk band, suggesting that its portfolio holdings are not among the worst-positioned to transition to a low-carbon economy, but they are not among the best-positioned either.
 Investors concerned about the transition risks may prefer to consider funds with negligible or low carbon risk.
 Such funds invest in companies that tend to operate in sectors less exposed to the transition (such as healthcare and IT) and/or companies in more carbon-intensive sectors (such as industrials and utilities) but that consider climate change in their business strategy and products, and therefore are positively aligned with the transition.